- Abdominal pain

-- Seen many Doctors but unable to get a diagnosis
+- Seen many doctors but unable to get a diagnosis

 - Unresponsive to treatment based on current diagnosis

-Gut conditions can be complex.
+Digestive issues can be complex.
 They can creep up ever so gradually and before you know it, it’s impacting your daily life.

 Perhaps it’s annoying bloating after meals or a diagnosed condition.
 These can both leave you worried about going out for meals with friends or cautious about straying too far from home.

-In these situations, it’s frustrating, often painful and impacts your day to day life.
+In these situations, it’s frustrating, often painful, and impacts your day to day life.

 You may have already been through a long list of tests with cameras and scopes carried out through a gastroenterologist.
 Only to be told everything is clear.

-In many cases this initially rules out the more worrying potential diagnoses such as colon cancer.
+In many cases, this initially rules out the more worrying potential diagnoses such as colon cancer.

 However, if your symptoms are still present and you’re no closer to a resolution then you may feel non-the-wiser about the underlying issue.